 As an example of how to do this, I will use one of my books Undefeated throughout the rest of this post.

 Your book title and subtitle are two very critical components of your book’s future success.
-Having said this, you want to come up with a compelling book title that drives a browser’s interest into clicking on your book and ultimately buying.
+Having said this, you want to come up with a compelling book title that drives a browser’s interest into clicking on your book and, ultimately, buying.

-- List the Core Benefits: Your potential readers want to know what they will get from reading your book.
+- List the core benefits: Your potential readers want to know what they will get from reading your book.
 You should provide enough tantalizing information to stir emotions in your readers.
 They want what you are promising to deliver.

 - Keep your subtitle clear and simple: Many authors try to get too creative with titles, but they end up sounding clunky.
 A great subtitle rolls off the tongue like a well-scripted poem.
 Keep it simple, yet magnetic.

-- Include your master keywords: We will get into keywords further down but, you want to include your keywords in the title.
+- Include your master keywords: We will get into keywords further down, but you want to include your keywords in the title.
 But avoid keyword stuffing.
 It has to look and sound natural.

-Fill in your eBook title and subtitle now.
+If you're uploading while reading this post, fill in your eBook title and subtitle now.

 Series: This section only applies to authors that have already published a series of books.
 If you have a series of books, go ahead and fill in the series name and volume number now.
 If not, leave this blank.